HayatoTenryuu/Qt-Sudoku-Solver/README.md

 # Qt-Sudoku-Solver
 This is literally just a C++ copy of my other C# Sudoku Solver.
+While not a complete duplicate, it looks the same overall and does most of the same stuff, but I have included fun features in this one that I've found along the way.
 The reason I'm making this one is because I want the brute force solution to use Prolog, because it is easy to think of that method of solving things as a recursive problem:

 Guess A, solve, if no conlicts, repeat.